Visit the Skeleton Coast, Namibia

 The majority of the park is not accessible by vehicle.
 There are two safari companies that operate fly-in safaris to the area.
 These last three to four days and experienced safari-goers regard these as some of the best trips in Africa.

-This sample itinerary will give you an idea of what is possible when you travel in the Skeleton Coast, and showcases routes we know work particularly well.
-Treat this as inspiration, because your trip will be created uniquely by one of our specialists.
+Our itineraries will give you suggestions for what is possible when you travel in the Skeleton Coast, and they showcase routes we know work particularly well.
+Treat them as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of the Skeleton Coast